Phate6660/luafetch/README.md

 Run with `lua luafetch.lua` or `luajit luafetch.lua`.

 Args:
-- package manager: currently only `portage` is supported
+- package manager: currently only `pacman` and `portage` is supported
 - music player: currently only `mpd` and `spotify` are supported

 This is all pure Lua, EXCEPT for when using the args specified above.<br>